ruricolist/overlord/README.md

 need another form of namespacing.
 Accordingly patterns are given names (when they are defined with `defpattern`) and must be invoked by name.

-All that said, Overlord is a faithful implementation of Redo.
-It differs from Redo only in having a very different idea of what can be a target.
+All that said, Overlord is a mostly faithful implementation of Redo.
+It differs from Redo principally in having a very different idea of what can be a target.

+Where Overlord deviates from the Redo model is in how it decides what is or is not a target.
+In Redo proper, this depends on the state of the file system – a prerequisite is a target under two conditions: it does not exist, or it exists and has an entry in the database.
+In Overlord, however, the database is discarded with every time the version of Overlord is incremented.
+The same goes for the Lisp implementation.
+The problem, then, is that you could easily end up in a condition where a target is treated as a source file because it exists, and has no entry in the newly created database.
+So instead of relying on the database to determine what is or is not a target, Overlord treats an existing X as a target if and only if there is a build script for X. (If X does not exist, then it is still always treated as a target.)

 ## CLI